GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_solve.rst

     :doc:`x2sys_list`.
 NOTE: If **-bi** is used
     then the first two columns are expected to hold the integer track IDs; otherwise we expect the trailing text to hold the text string names of the two tracks.
-If no file is given we will read from *stdin*.
+If no file is given we will read from standard input.

 .. include:: explain_tag.rst_